esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Rynn's (2010) method.md

 ```
 </details>

 ## Outputs
-Depending on whick landmarks you allocated, there are multiple versions of outputs.
+Depending on which landmarks you allocated, there are multiple versions of outputs.

 #### Rynn/Sarilita/Bulut regression predictions
 You allocated ONLY the marked 🔵 hard tissue points and 🟧soft tissue landmarks AND did not run any of the "Rynn's triangle" codes